King of Prussia

 In late 2013, the mall housed 314 stores and services, with three separate Macy's locations.
 The store in the upper levels of the old The Broadway, listed on the Macy's website as the Macy's Del Amo Home Store, was labeled as Macy's Home & Furniture on the Simon Property Group's DEL AMO FASHION CENTER website.

 The old Bullock's was listed as Macy's Del Amo Fashion Center (its address being 21600 Hawthorne Boulevard).
 Simon said the store was Macy's North.
 The Macy's that had originally opened as a J.W.
 Robinson's was listed as Macy's Del Amo Fashion Center (at 21760 Hawthorne Boulevard) on www.macys.com.
-On the Simon site, the same store was Macy's South.
+On the Simon site, the same store was known as Macy's South.

 To clear up confusion and consolidate operations, Macy's Inc. announced that, as of late 2014, the three stores would be merged into two.
 The original Bullock's would become a Macy's Women's, with the old J.W.
 Robinson's being refashioned into a Macy's Men's & Home.
 The original Home & Furniture, operating in the upper levels of the old the Broadway, would be shuttered.